vipulchaskar/protobuf-tutorial/README.md

 We'll be using Protocol Buffers 3.5.1 in this course.
 It is already installed in my home directory.
 This installation includes the protocol compiler (the protoc binary) and the protobuf runtime for the 3 languages that we use - C++, Java and Python.
+Let me know ASAP if you face any issues with running this on remote.

 _Note: Please read the Protocol Buffers tutorial on above link to get better idea._